MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/active-directory-replication-event-id-2087.md

 Requirements:

-- Membership in the Domain Admins group in the domain of the destination domain controller, or equivalent, is the minimum required to complete this procedure.
+- Membership in the Domain Admins group in the domain of the destination domain controller, or equivalent, is the minimum requirement to complete this procedure.
 Review details about using the appropriate accounts and group memberships at [Local and Domain Default Groups](/previous-versions/orphan-topics/ws.10/dd728026(v=ws.10)).
 - Tool: Active Directory Sites and Services

 #### Steps to synchronize replication from a source domain controller